 Any and all of the rights granted to the Office by this Section or otherwise referred to in this Section, or duties or obligations of Grantee under this Section or otherwise referred to in this Section, may be exercised or invoked by the Office or any other entity designated by the Office, including contractors hired by the Office for such purpose or the United States government.

 Record Retention/Access to Records.
 Grantee shall maintain accurate, current, and complete books, documents and records that sufficiently and properly document Grantee’s performance under this Agreement, and identify the source and application of funds received or used under this Agreement.
-Such records must document all fees and other amounts charged under this Agreement, and all expenditures and third-party reimbursements.
-Grantee shall maintain a sufficient record keeping system to provide the necessary data for the purposes of planning, monitoring and evaluating its business and the Project(s).
-Grantee shall maintain and make available all books, documents and records for a period of at least five (5) years following the later of the date of final payment, termination, or expiration of this Agreement, or the completion of any required audit, or for a longer period if required by Applicable Law.
+Such records must document all fees and other amounts charged under this Agreement, and all expenditures and third-party reimbursements (the “Financial Records”).
+Grantee shall maintain a sufficient record keeping system to provide the necessary Financial Records data for the purposes of planning, monitoring and evaluating its business and the Project(s).
+Grantee shall maintain and make available all books, documents and records of the Financial Records for a period of at least five (5) years following the later of the date of final payment, termination, or expiration of this Agreement, or the completion of any required audit, or for a longer period if required by Applicable Law.
 If any litigation, claim, negotiation, audit or other action involving Grantee’s books, documents and records has commenced or is likely to commence before the expiration of the required retention period, Grantee must retain the records beyond the required retention period until completion of the action and resolution of all issues which arise from it.
-Grantee shall permit the Office, the Auditor of the State of Iowa, or any authorized representative of the State, and where federal funds are involved, the Comptroller General of the United States or any other authorized representative of the United States government, at no charge, to access and examine, audit, excerpt and transcribe any pertinent books, documents, and records, electronic or optically stored and created records or other records of Grantee relating directly or indirectly to Grantee’s performance under this Agreement, wherever located.
-At the request of the Office, Grantee shall deliver and provide, at no charge, complete copies of such books, documents and records to the Office or its designee in such formats and within such time period as may be specified by the Office in its request.
+Grantee shall permit the Office, the Auditor of the State of Iowa, or any authorized representative of the State, and where federal funds are involved, the Comptroller General of the United States or any other authorized representative of the United States government, at no charge, to access and examine, audit, excerpt and transcribe any pertinent books, documents, and records related to the Financial Records, electronic or optically stored and created records or other records of Grantee relating directly or indirectly to Grantee’s performance under this Agreement, wherever located.
+Notwithstanding anything to the contrary in this Agreement, Grantee shall have no obligation under this Agreement to share any information considered by Grantee to be confidential unless such disclosure is required by applicable law.
+At the request of the Office, Grantee shall deliver and provide, at no charge, complete copies of such books, documents and records related to the Financial Records to the Office or its designee in such formats and within such reasonable time period as may be specified by the Office in its request.
 Grantee shall not impose a charge or seek payment for any fee, charge, or expense associated with any audit, examination or delivery of such books, documents and records.
 Based on the audit findings, the Office reserves the right to address Grantee’s board or other managing entity regarding performance and expenditures.
 When state or federal law or the terms of this Agreement require compliance with Applicable Laws addressing proper use of government funds, Grantee shall comply with these additional records retention and access requirements:

 Records of financial activity shall include records that adequately identify the source and application of funds.
 When the terms of this Agreement require matching funds, cash contributions made by Grantee and third party in-kind (property or service) contributions must be verifiable from Grantee’s records.
 These records must contain information pertaining to contract amount, obligations, unobligated balances, assets, liabilities, expenditures, income and third-party reimbursements.